ToryHC/straus_PREE_MockArticle/_README.md

 The data were collected by Natural Resources Canada at the Great Lakes Forestry Centre, and rescued as part of a Living Data Project internship for the summer of 2021.

 manuscript folder contains Rmarkdown scripts, pdf file, and associated files (including .bib and .csl files) for the mock manuscript.

+This Project is being reviewed by Tory Hartley-Cox (2022-09-22).